We are searching for

 Please wait.
 This should take only a few seconds.

 How long do tires last on the average car?
 To discover the answer, you have to consider several different factors to try and get a reliable figure for the time and distance your tires will last.
 You have to look at the type of tire and how much tread is available, as well as the overall age of the tire you're driving.
-When you do those things, you can get many years out of your tires if you drive them carefully.
+When you do those things, you can increase your tire lifespan if you drive them carefully.

 As a tire owner, you should expect your tires to last at least 36,000 miles.
 If your tires last for this amount of time, you will likely be able to use them for several years.
 As tires begin to wear out from use, you'll notice the tread getting shallower and shallower over time.
 A deep tread enables you to drive in the rain and other weather conditions, but a smoother tread pattern is better for dry and warm weather.